 8. Try a Manual Pump.

-Some women seem to have more success with emptying with a manual pump rather than an electric pump.
+Some people seem to have more success with emptying with a manual pump rather than an electric pump.
 Obviously, using a manual pump is less than ideal since you can only do one side at a time (and it can be hard on your hand).

 9. Use a Faster Pump Speed.

-You should use the fastest speed on your pump that isn’t painful for you.
 I always turned the pump up until I started feeling a bit of discomfort, and then dialed the speed back one setting.

 10. Try Different Flange Sizes.